plmday/Kiwi/Kiwi.md

 ###2.6.
 Code Block

-The simple requirement is that the symbols chosen should remind of code.
+The simple requirement is that the markup symbol chosen should remind of code.
-Braces are probably the most-used symbols for code blocks.
+Braces, `{` and `}`, are probably the most-used symbols for code blocks.

 ```
 {